Animal Services in Geneva County

 The sister of a March 2021 Geneva dog attack victim also spoke about the continued issues: “I believe, and my family believes, that the City of Geneva did not do all that they possibly could do… and it shows… that people in the local community are still being attacked,” Renee Watkins told Ring.

-Watkins’ brother Daniel Cade Jr., 39, died in March 2021, three weeks after he was attacked by a pack of dogs while walking down a road in Geneva, according to a 2021 WDHN report.
+Watkins’ 39-year-old brother Daniel Cade Jr. died in March 2021, three weeks after he was attacked by a pack of dogs while walking down a road in Geneva, according to a 2021 WDHN report.
 The City of Geneva adopted the Dogs and Cats Ordinance two months later.

 A young girl was killed south of Slocomb in Geneva County some years prior to Cade’s death, per Sheriff Tony Helms.

-City of Geneva dog owners are required by ordinance to keep their dogs on their own premises.
-There is no such requirement in the incorporated area of Geneva County, Alabama, because the Geneva County Commission has not adopted Alabama Code § 3-1-5 to prohibit owners from allowing dogs to run at large.
+In the unincorporated area of Geneva County, Alabama, there is no dog confinement requirement because the Geneva County Commission has not adopted Alabama Code § 3-1-5 to prohibit owners from allowing dogs to run at large.
 Neighboring counties have not adopted the statute either, compounding the problem.
 Geneva County also has no animal control officers and no impoundment facility, in violation of Ala.
 Code § 3-7A-7’s mandate that “Each county within the state shall provide a suitable county pound and impounding officer.”

 Low-Cost Spay & Neuter in Geneva County